mitchv2020/mitchv2020/README.md

 # Hello there

-Im just another random guy on the internet which likes to use computers and play games.
+Im just another random dude on the internet which likes to use computers and play games.
 I dont have that much coding experience but i have made a QuestToolbox with a friend if you want to check that out [here](https://github.com/mitchv2020/QuestToolbox/releases)

 For now im just working on [QuestToolbox](https://github.com/mitchv2020/QuestToolbox/releases) until i know what else to do or if i learn to code better